Child brain injury and rehabilitation

 Rehabilitation can make a real difference in acquired brain injury cases, particularly for child acquired brain injury.

-If there is a clear case for compensation rehabilitation can be provided through the Rehabilitation Code.
-The rehabilitation is paid for by the insurance company of the party to blame, and it works quite separately from the compensation case.
+If there is a clear case for compensation, rehabilitation can be provided through the Rehabilitation Code.
+The rehabilitation is paid for by the insurance company of the party to blame This works quite separately from the compensation case.
 The purpose is to concentrate on the best recovery from an injury at the earliest stage.

 Attitudes vary about rehabilitation as some insurers do not think there is a benefit.
 Some solicitors are reluctant as they want to keep their cards close to their chests.
 My experience of rehabilitation tells me you should grab the opportunity.
 The best possible recovery is much more valuable than compensation.

-As an example of what can be achieved with rehabilitation here is a video from The Childrens’ Trust Tadworth:
+For examples of what can be achieved with rehabilitation check out The Childrens’ Trust

 Personal injury and accident specialist solicitor